-The Fund is one of the core funds of Manulife PRS NESTEGG Series (the "Scheme"), a voluntary investment scheme designed to facilitate accumulation of retirement savings by individuals for their retirement needs.
+The Fund is one of the core Funds of Manulife PRS NESTEGG Series ("the Scheme"), a voluntary investment scheme designed to facilitate accumulation of retirement savings by individuals for their retirement needs.

-The investment objective is to facilitate accumulation of retirement savings\ by providing capital growth over the long term.
+The Fund aims to facilitate accumulation of retirement savings\ through a combination of income# and capital growth over the long term.

-\ Please note that this Fund is neither a capital guaranteed fund nor a capital protected; therefore, a Member's capital is neither guaranteed nor protected.
+\ Please note that this is neither a capital guaranteed nor capital protected Fund; Member's capital is neither guaranteed nor protected.

-The Fund has two classes of Units (Class A and Class C) and are distinguished by the amount of sales charge, redemption charge, switching fee, transfer fee and amount of management fee imposed by the PRS Provider on each of those classes of units.
+The Fund has two classes of Units (Class A and Class C) and are distinguished by the amount of sales charge, redemption charge, switching fee, transfer fee and amount of management fee imposed by the Provider on each of those classes of Units.

 On the 10th anniversary of the date the first contribution was made by or on behalf of a Member holding Class A Units of a Fund, the Class A Units of such Fund held by a Member will automatically be converted into Class C Units of such Fund at no cost to the Member.
-Accordingly, any subsequent contributions by or on behalf of the Member after the said 10th anniversary will be utilised towards the purchase of Class C Units of any of the Fund.
+Accordingly, any subsequent contributions by or on behalf of the Member after the said 10th anniversary will be utilised towards the purchase of Class C Units of the Funds.
 For the avoidance of doubt, the date the first contribution was made shall be the earliest date the first contribution was made to the Scheme or to any other private retirement scheme operated by the PRS Provider.

-The Fund invests in a diversified portfolio of equities, equity-related securities, REITs (via Collective Investment Scheme) and/or fixed income instruments.
-To achieve the investment objective of the Fund, the Fund may invest a maximum of 95% of its net asset value in equities, equity-related securities and/or REITs (via Collective Investment Scheme).
-The Fund will invest at least 5% of the Fund's net asset value in fixed income instruments such as bonds, money market instruments and deposits with financial institutions.
-The Fund may invest in these investments directly or via Collective Investment Scheme (CIS).
+The Fund invests in a diversified portfolio of equities, equity-related securities, REITs (via Collective Investment Schemes) and/or fixed income instruments, To achieve the investment objective of the Fund, the Fund may invest a maximum of 65% of its net asset value in equities, equity-related securities and/or REITs (via Collective Investment Scheme).
+The Fund will invest at least 35% of the Funds net asset value in fixed income instruments such as bonds, money market instruments and deposits with financial institutions.
+The Fund may invest in these investments directly or via Collective Investment Schemes (CIS).

-The Fund may invest up to 100% of the Fund's net asset value in foreign investments in the global markets where the regulatory authority is an ordinary or associate member of the International Organization of Securities Commissions ("IOSCO").
+The Fund may invest up to 100% of the Fund's NAV in foreign investments in an Eligible Market

-Further, the Fund may enter into derivative trades solely for hedging purposes only.
+Futher, the Fund may enter into derivative trades solely for hedging purposes only.
 The derivative trades would not be considered as investments of the Fund but rather a risk management device.